James Remar: Television

 Remar's television appearances include the series Miami Vice, Hill Street Blues, Sex and the City (as the on-again, off-again boyfriend of Kim Cattrall's character), Tales from the Crypt, Jericho, Third Watch, Justice League Unlimited, and Battlestar Galactica.
 He also appeared as a possessed mental patient in The X-Files ninth-season episode "Dæmonicus".
 He starred as Tiny Bellows on the short-lived television series The Huntress (2000–2001).
 He appeared in the miniseries The Grid (2004) as Hudson "Hud", the love interest of Julianna Margulies's character.
 He had a recurring guest role in the 2006 television series Jericho on CBS.
 Remar guest-starred in the CBS crime drama Numbers, playing a weapons dealer who later turns good and helps the FBI.

 From 2006 to 2013, Remar co-starred in Dexter on Showtime.
 He was nominated for a Saturn Award for Best Supporting Actor for his portrayal of Dexter Morgan's adoptive father, Harry Morgan.

 In 2010, he played guest roles as Giuseppe Salvatore in The CW series The Vampire Diaries and as James Ermine, a general for Jericho, a black-ops military contractor, on FlashForward.

 He also voiced Vilgax in the animated television series Ben 10: Alien Force and Ben 10: Ultimate Alien, replacing Steve Blum.
 He guest-starred in Private Practice in 2010, playing a physician named Gibby, who works with Doctors Without Borders.
 On July 23, 2017, Remar was cast as Peter Gambi on the superhero drama Black Lightning.
 The series would run for four seasons from January 2018 to May 2021, Remar's Gambi a series regular for its entirety.
 He would then be cast in a recurring role on The Rookie as Tom Bradford, Tim’s father.
+He was later cast as General Shaw in It: Welcome to Derry, a television series prequel to the 2017 supernatural horror film It, which released on HBO in 2025.
+In December 2024, it was reported that he would reprise his role as Harry Morgan in Dexter: Resurrection, which premiered in 2025.

 Personal life

 In 1984, he married Atsuko Remar.
-They have two children, Jason and Lisa.
+They have two children.
+He speaks conversational Japanese.